 A few specific patterns that should raise questions during your evaluation.

 "Exclusive leads" at premium pricing.
-Some directories charge significantly more for "exclusive" lead delivery — the promise that your firm is the only one receiving a given inquiry.
-The word "exclusive" carries weight in legal marketing, but it's worth understanding what it actually means.
+Some directories charge significantly more for "exclusive" lead delivery, the promise that your firm is the only one receiving a given inquiry.
+The word carries weight in legal marketing, but the firm should understand what it means.
 An exclusive lead on a directory often means the inquiry was routed to one firm instead of several.
-It does not mean the potential client only contacted one firm — they may have submitted forms on three other directories and a Google search result.
+It does not mean the potential client contacted only one firm.
 The lead is exclusive to the directory's routing, not to the client's behavior.

 Traffic claims without geographic or practice-area segmentation.
-"Our directory receives 5 million visits per month" tells you nothing about whether any of those visits are from potential clients searching for your practice area in your market.
+Aggregate traffic tells you little about whether any visitors are potential clients searching for your practice area in your market.
 Ask for segmented data.
-If the vendor can't provide it, the number is marketing, not measurement.
+If the vendor cannot provide it, the number is marketing, not measurement.

 No structured data, no intake integration, no attribution.
 A directory that has none of these three things is a digital Yellow Pages listing.
 That was valuable in 2008.
 In 2026, it's an invoice without a return.